30 EASY Hikes In Banff For The Whole Family

 Hike along a mountain top without climbing to the top, thanks to the Banff Gondola.
 From the gondola’s top station is a delightful hike along elevated boardwalks to the Cosmic Ray Station.
 The station was built in the late 50s as part of an international cosmic weather study, and the structure still stands with its outstanding views.

 The boardwalk is flat and only has a few flights of steps.
 Since you do not need to watch every step, you can spend more time looking out at the sweeping views of the mountains all around.
+There is also several scenic viewpoints along with an interactive discovery center, gift shop, cafe, and restaurants in the Banff Gondola Summit Center.
 We recommend that anyone who takes the Banff Gondola take a walk along the boardwalk.

 Panther Falls

-It may be even better in the winter as the waterfall freezes and forms giant icicles.
-If you plan to visit in the winter, it’s good to have some microspikes and possibly a helmet if you want to walk underneath.
+Those who do make the stop are rewarded with a stunning waterfall that can be viewed from behind the falls.
+The natural surroundings are astounding and a great spot to soak up nature.
+It may be even better in the winter as the waterfall freezes and forms huge icicles.
+If you plan to visit in the winter, having some microspikes and a helmet is good if you want to walk underneath.

 Two Jack Lakeside

-Two Jack Lake is one of our favorite lakes in Banff, so naturally, a hike along its shoreline is a great one.
+Two Jack Lake is one of our favorite lakes in Banff, so naturally, a hike along its shoreline is great.
 It’s a breathtaking lake and often casts a reflection of the iconic Mount Rundle.
 The hike follows a trail that connects the Two Jack Lake with the neighboring campground and the Cascade Canal.

-The trail will follow the lakeshore until it reaches the Cascade Canal, and a bridge leads over the canal just past the campground.
-That makes a good turn around, or you can cross the bridge and follow the canal to Johnson Lake Road.
-The only issue is you can’t loop the trail and need to walk back towards the car park.
+The trail follows the lakeshore until it reaches the Cascade Canal, and a bridge leads over the canal just past the campground.
+That makes a good turnaround, or you can cross the bridge and follow the canal to Johnson Lake Road.
+The only issue is that you can’t loop the trail and need to walk back towards the car park.

 Cascade Falls